 - Pin Code Protect: Enables the use of a PIN code (personal identification number) to encrypt access to the wireless 3G connection.
 Some service providers do not require PIN code authentication.
-If the PIN code for your 3G/3.5G modem is disabled, then disable this function.
-(Default: Enabled) - Pin Code: Specifies a PIN code number that corresponds with that set on your 3G/ 3.5G USB modem. - Dial Code: A dialled access code that connects the USB device to the service provider. - APN Service: The name that uniquely identifies the cellular operator, access point name (APN). - 3G Username: The username of the account registered with the service provider. - 3G Password: The password of the account registered with the service provider.
+If a PIN code is not required for your 3G/3.5G modem, disable this function.
+(Default: Enabled) Specifies a PIN code number that corresponds with that set on your 3G/3.5G USB modem and displays the status of the 3G connection. - Not dialed yet: Indicates that the 3G is not dialed and PIN is not authenticated vet. - Authenticated successfully: Indicates that the 3G connection has authenticated successfully. - Dial Code: A dialled access code that connects the USB device to the service provider. - APN Service: The name that uniquely identifies the cellular operator, access point name (APN). - 3G Username: The username of the account registered with the service provider. - 3G Password: The password of the account registered with the service provider. - Connect Type: Selects the connection type as Keep Alive or Auto Connect.
+(Default: Keep Alive) - 3G Max Idle Time: The maximum length of inactive time the unit will stay connected to the DSL service provider before disconnecting.
+This feature only works when Connect Type is set to "Auto-Connect."
+(Default: 300 seconds)